tomaka/luawrapper/README.md

 If you don't want to manipulate copies, you should write and read pointers instead of plain objects.
 Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported.
 Function that have been registered for a type also work with all pointers to this type.

+However, inheritance is not supported.
+You need to register all a type's functions, even if you have already registered a type's parent's functions.

 #### Example 4: reading lua code from a file